 Try the following tactics to avoid the holiday debt hangover this season.

 1. Devise a budget

 The best way to make sure you stay on course is to have a financial road map to follow.
-As soon as you can, determine how much money you can realistically afford to spend on the holiday season without having to dip into savings or pull out credit cards.
-Then tack on 10 percent to give yourself a little wiggle room for those unexpected gifts and last minute party invitations.
+As soon as you can, determine how much money you can realistically afford to spend on the holiday season without having to dip into your savings account or pull out credit cards.
+Then tack on 10 percent to give yourself a little wiggle room for those unexpected gifts and last-minute party invitations.

 2. Look out for deals